gucci-on-fleek/Blackboard-Collaborate-Launcher/readme.md

      SPDX-FileCopyrightText: 2021 gucci-on-fleek
 -->

 A simple script to automatically launch a *Blackboard Collaborate Ultra* session.
+Zero clicks and zero interaction required.

+<video src="https://user-images.githubusercontent.com/49086429/115156872-b1224c00-a043-11eb-9f13-cd8f127dfe02.mp4" title="Video demonstration of the script present in this repository."></video> <!-- Licence for Example_1.mp4: MPL-2.0+ OR CC-BY-SA-4.0+ -->

 Motivation
 ----------

 Launching *Blackboard Collaborate Ultra* takes nearly 10 clicks: 3 to login, 1 to open the class, 3 to launch *Collaborate*, and then 2 to close the annoying “Check Your Microphone/Webcam” screens.
-This tool reduces that to 0 clicks, and can be automatically launched at class time via `cron` or the “Task Scheduler.”
+This tool reduces that to **0 clicks** and requires **zero interaction**, so it can be automatically launched at class time via `cron` or the “Task Scheduler.”

 Installation
 ------------